TVA, Other Agencies to Conduct Nuclear Exercise

-SPRING CITY, Tenn. – TVA and other federal, state and local agencies will conduct a regularly scheduled emergency preparedness exercise for Watts Bar Nuclear Plant on Wednesday, June 10.
+SODDY DAISY, Tn. – TVA and other federal, state and local agencies will conduct a regularly scheduled emergency preparedness exercise for the Sequoyah Nuclear Plant on Tuesday, August 28.

-The exercise will involve about 1,000 TVA and state of Tennessee employees and emergency responders in McMinn, Meigs and Rhea counties.
-Residents of these counties may see radiological monitoring teams or other responders in action as part of the exercise and may hear on-site and off-site sirens sound.
+The drill will involve about 1,000 TVA and state of Tennessee employees and emergency responders in Hamilton and Bradley counties.
+Residents of these counties may see radiological monitoring teams or other emergency responders in action as part of the drill and may hear on-site and off-site sirens sound.
+The drill will also include a Joint Information Center at the TVA offices in Chattanooga.

-The emergency exercise is part of a long-term drill and exercise program.
+The emergency drill is part of a long-term drill and exercise program.
 Utilities operating nuclear power plants are required by the NRC to conduct emergency exercises annually.

-Every two years, the Federal Emergency Management Agency evaluates the readiness of state and local agencies.
-FEMA will conduct a public meeting to discuss response to the exercise.
+Every two years, the Department of Homeland Security evaluates the readiness of state and local agencies.
+Following the graded exercise in October, the Department of Homeland Security will hold a public meeting to discuss the results.